Support for Direct Care/Service Workforce =

 Direct Care Professional Leadership Council

-The Iowa CareGivers has a long history of success in impacting issues that affect those who work in direct care.
-Most notable is an impact timeline that portrays small, steadfast, and incremental steps that lead to lasting systemic changes.
+The Iowa CareGivers (IC) has a long history of success in impacting issues that affect those who work in direct care/service.
+Most notable is an impact timeline that portrays IC’s involvement at many levels in facilitating small, steadfast, and incremental steps that lead to lasting systemic changes.